tkburis/neal/README.md

 - functions (and recursion), and
 - built-in functions.

-It is also written in Rust, so much of the original Java logic and structure has been redesigned.
+It is also written in Rust, so much of the original Java logic and structure have been redesigned.

 To use the interpreter, first build the project using Cargo.
 Then, either: